rohany/rohany.github.io/src/content/blog/research-ideas.md

 perfect time to gain broad knowledge and really understand the fundamentals of your field; being a little bit slower and learning about topics adjacent to your focus of study has the chance of yielding outsized rewards compared to just heads-down working on your main project.
 For example, I may have never gotten into Legate if I had kept my head down working on sparse tensor algebra compilation!
-Or, if I had never learned about traditional optimizing compiler methods while studying scheduling-based domain-specific languages, Twill would have never happened!
+Or, if I had never spent time revisiting traditional optimizing compiler methods while studying scheduling-based domain-specific languages, Twill would have never happened!
 Having a firm grasp of the fundamentals of your field then allows you to challenge the viewpoints that come along and maybe actually have that insight that allows you to look at a problem in a different way than everyone else.